JosephineJohnson/rdss-archivematica/compose/README.md

 	make all SHIBBOLETH_CONFIG=archivematica

 This will include additional services defined in [docker-compose.am-shib.yml](docker-compose.am-shib.yml) in addition to those in [docker-compose.dev.yml](docker-compose.dev.yml).

-If you want to focus on just the Shibboleth services and aren't concerned with Archivematica, use

-	make all SHIBBOLETH_CONFIG=example

-This will bring up the services defined in [docker-compose.example-shib.yml](docker-compose.example-shib.yml), without any Archivmatica services.

 After a successful build of the Shibboleth-enabled Archivematica services you should find you have the following services listed by `make list`: